sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 The data for our visualization is readily available as timetables for the two routes.
 A more precise comparison might consider timetables from the same year, but for this example we'll use the [Southerner's timetable from 1941](http://www.streamlinerschedules.com/concourse/track1/southerner194112.html) and the [Silver Comet's timetable from 1947](http://www.streamlinerschedules.com/concourse/track1/silvercomet194706.html).
 Those timetables only include station names, so we will have to look up latitude and longitude values for all of the stations in order to place them on a map.
 We can also calculate the time difference between stops, in minutes.
 Those calculations result in two arrays, one for each train.

+{>> Some questions that pop up for me here: why using different years? how'd you calculate these coordinates?<<}

 ``` {.javascript .numberLines}
 var seaboard = [
     { "stop": "Washington", "latitude": 38.895111, "longitude": -77.036667, "duration": 77 },